wmbusmeters/wmbusmeters/README.md

 `simulation_abc.txt`, to read telegrams from the file (the file must have a name beginning with simulation_....) expecting the same format that is the output from `--logtelegrams`.
 This format also supports replay with timing.
+The telegrams are allowed to have valid dll crcs, which will be automatically stripped.

 As meter quadruples you specify: